akoskm/akoskm.com/clvrrxhab000m0al49f2028xx.md

 Our application uses Next.js, TypeScript, and Tailwind for styling.

+🚨👉 If you're wondering how you can do all this on a production server and create an app that people will use and pay for, I wrote a book for you: [**OpenAI Crash Course in One Hour: Build Production-Ready Generative AI Apps with React, TypeScript & Remix**](https://a.co/d/iqaStzx)

 If you're stuck, reply to this post, and I'll help!

 Let's get started!